 Packet headers (declared with the header keyword) and metadata (declared with the metadata keyword) differ only in their validity.
 Packet headers maintain a separate valid indication which may be tested explicitly.
 Metadata is always considered to be valid.
 This is further explained in Section 2.2.1.
-Metadata instances are initialized to 0 by default, but initial values may be specified in their declaration.
+Metadata instances are initialized to 0 by default.